RTC Executive Management

-Tina Quigley was promoted from deputy general manager to general manager of the Regional Transportation Commission of Southern Nevada (RTC) in April 2012.
+Tina Quigley is the general manager of the Regional Transportation Commission of Southern Nevada (RTC).
 She oversees one of the few agencies in the country that is responsible for street and highway planning and funding, freeway and arterial traffic management and public transportation.

-She serves as a board member for Nevada Child Seekers.
+Quigley serves as a board member for Nevada Child Seekers.
 She is a member of the United Way Women’s Leadership Council and the Clark County Credit Union Audit Committee.
-Tina also serves on the Clark County School District Audit Advisory Committee and she volunteers regularly in her children’s classrooms.
+Quigley also volunteers regularly in her children’s classrooms.
 She is a former member of the Nevada Women’s Philanthropy.

 Tina and her husband, Dale, have two children, Alyssa and Aidan.

 M.J.
 Maynard joined the Regional Transportation Commission of Southern Nevada (RTC) in February 2007 as Assistant General Manager and she currently is at the helm of diverse agency departments including Finance, Transit Operations, Purchasing, Transit Amenities, Marketing, and Transportation Demand Management.
 MJ and her extensive team manage a budget of more than $125 million annually, direct the public transit agency advertising program, and oversee the nation’s second largest public fixed-route transit services operations and maintenance contract.
 M.J. provides an environment in which her staff is able to flourish and, under her tutelage, her team incorporates the best practices of the private sector with those of the public utilizing statistics, analytics, and monthly, as well as annual benchmarks ensuring the agency’s fiduciary responsibility to taxpayers.